 This picture of whales was taken out at sea by Maverick, and dolphins have been seen in the lagoon and are regularly seen out at sea.
 There are also huge caves to explore around Barbuda.
-In one cave there are ancient drawings and in others it is possible to climb right through to the top of the Highlands and see for miles over Barbuda.
-Darby Cave (above right) is an extraordinary example of a sink hole and a popular trek with visitors - a forty-five minute guided walk from Highland House.
-In very dry weather the salt ponds sparkle with crystalline sea salt that is still collected for use by local people.
-In wet weather the same ponds are full of sea birds and fish.
+In very dry weather the salt ponds at Spanish Point sparkle with crystalline sea salt that we still collect.
+In wet weather the same ponds are full of sea birds including Ospreys, and fish.

 On holiday weekends our beaches fill with Barbudans who take picnics and camping very seriously and bring music, food, and truckloads of people to spend the day by the sea.
 People camp for several nights - often in the caves - catching and cooking fish, deer, wild boar and land turtle, which are then shared by everyone.
-It's possible for anyone to camp on Barbuda but the Council has regulations regarding this.
-The ArtCafe has a beautiful beach campsite and can hire large or pop-up single tents and provide water and other essential camping equipment.
-If you do camp out please bring all your rubbish back to the village as the rubbish truck cannot reach these places.
+Stay at beautiful Frangipani Glamping on the north coast - they have a newly built wooden Cabana and look after you with water, cooking equipment and other essential supplies.

 As there are many fishermen and women on the island it is always possible to go fishing.
 Many people have boats and if asked may take visitors for fishing trips, bringing home fish pots or line fish such as barracuda, shark, tuna, and others.
 Bone fishing is very popular, as Barbuda has some of the best waters for this in the area, and catching lobster is also possible as they are a speciality of the island and can be caught by hand or in specially hand crafted fish pots.
 The picture on the right shows Bill 'Captain Billy' Pierce with his two able assistants - Vanda Baker and Liz Pierce - showing off the 44lb barracuda they caught while reef fishing from Coco Point with George Jack in March 2012.
 This is reportedly one of largest ever caught in Barbuda waters.